 Summary

 The Arrow Diagramming Method (ADM) and The Precedence Diagramming Method (PDM) are two network scheduling techniques.
 The first one is the traditional one used widely in the past.
 The second one is the current method that we are using widely now.
 In this simple arrow diagramming method example we show how to make forward, backward, total float and critical path calculation.
-Nowadays the arrow diagramming lost its popularity because of the introduction of software solutions but in order to use this software successfully, it is important to understand both scheduling techniques.
+Nowadays this method lost its popularity because of the introduction of software solutions but in order to use this software successfully, it is important to understand both scheduling techniques.

 See Also